motibytes/motibytes.github.io/_a_order/2020-09-29-order: james.md

 #

+If needed talk to yourself in the future in your head, the you in the future 20 years from now, who made it through everything, Telling you that it all works out.

+#

 You make them love you for your greatness.
 Then you let them love you for your flaws.

 #